Adesua, Funke, and other celebrities who made identity of their kids a mystery

 4. Toyin Abraham

-Fans of the actress jubilated after she had her son with hubby, Kolawole Ajeyemi, Ire and it took a while for the mum of one to finally unveli his face.
+Fans of the actress jubilated after she had her son with hubby, Kolawole Ajeyemi, Ire and it took a while for the mum of one to finally unveil his face.

 The little boy is one of the favourite celebrity babies on social media.